simd-everywhere/simde/README.md

 ## Usage

+First, it is important to note that *you do not need two separate versions* (one using SIMDe, the other native).
+If the native functions are available SIMDe will use them, and compilers easily optimize away any overhead from SIMDe; all they have to do is some basic inlining.
+`-O2` should be enough for inlining, but we strongly recommend `-O3` (or whatever flag instructs your compiler to aggressizely optimize) since many of the portable fallbacks are substantially faster with aggressize auto-vectorization that isn't enabled at lower optimization levels.

 Each instruction set has a separate file; `x86/mmx.h` for MMX, `x86/sse.h` for SSE, `x86/sse2.h` for SSE2, and so on.
 Just include the header for whichever instruction set(s) you want, and SIMDe will